Tutorial: Create availability alert rule for multiple Azure virtual machines (preview)

 In this article, you learn how to:

-- View the VM availability metric that indicates whether a VM is running.
+- View the VM availability metric in metrics explorer.

 - Create an action group to be proactively notified when an alert is created.